Temporal Cascading of Planning and Control for Quadrotor MPC: Simulated Experiments

 The proposed \textsc{Unique} formulation comprises numerous hyperparameters, which we compare in simulated experiments within a constant velocity environment by evaluating their closed-loop cost.
 The most critical hyperparameters are the particular horizon lengths, number of shooting nodes of the short and long horizon, and the choice of the low-fidelity force constraint approximation~$\mathbb{S}^\mathrm{lf}_f$ or $\hat{\mathbb{S}}^\mathrm{lf}_f$ and the low-fidelity body rate constraint approximation~$\mathbb{S}^\mathrm{lf}_{\omega},\hat{\mathbb{S}}^\mathrm{lf}_{\omega}$ or $\widehat{\mathbb{S}}^\mathrm{lf}_{\omega}$.
 Additionally, the discretization time can be spaced by a factor~$c_\mathrm{space}$ for future horizons, for example by~$t_{\Delta,i+1}=c_\mathrm{space}t_{\Delta,i}$.
 The following section aims to answer crucial hyperparameter evaluation questions.

-\textit{How do hyperparameters affect the performance?} Fig.~\ref{fig:pareto_sim_2} shows the comparison on the Pareto front of closed loop performance and online computation time for the \ac{RTI} scheme and the fully converged solvers, with parameters displayed in Tab.~\ref{tab:single_summary_colored}.
-The comparison includes standard MPC with an increasing spacing of the high-fidelity horizon, which constitutes an alternative method for planning coarser in the distant future.
+\textit{\reb[2.4]{How do hyperparameters affect the closed-loop performance gains?}} Fig.~\ref{fig:pareto_sim_2} shows a comparison of the Pareto front of closed-loop performance and online computation time for the \ac{RTI} scheme and the fully converged solvers, with parameters shown in Tab.~\ref{tab:single_summary_colored}.
+The comparison includes a standard MPC with increasing spacing of the high-fidelity horizon, which constitutes an alternative method for planning more coarsely in the distant future.
 However, due to the nonlinearity of the high-fidelity model, the spacing leads to convergence problems.
 The three different horizons of the standard MPC hint a barrier in the Pareto plot in Fig.~\ref{fig:pareto_sim_2} and also, the hierarchical approach clusters in a specific region.
 Both benchmarks are clearly outperformed by \textsc{Unique}.

 \textit{How do hyperparameters affect convergence?} Although the RTI scheme is the only applicable approach in real-world evaluations, the fully converged evaluation shown in Fig.~\ref{fig:pareto_sim_2} and Tab.~\ref{tab:single_summary_colored} contrasts the different approaches in terms of their numerical complexity.
-Remarkably, the converged \textsc{Unique} formulation requires ten times more computation time.
-In contrast, the standard MPC formulation increases computation time by a factor of one hundred due to the generally more complex optimization problem that emerges from the increased horizon.
-This highlights two favorable properties: multi-phase MPC (i) converges fully up to 100 times faster than std.
-MPC (cf. Tab.~\ref{tab:single_summary_colored}), and (ii) the required solver time difference to the RTI is smaller by a factor of 10.
+Across the reported configurations, full convergence increases computation time by factors of approximately 6--7 for \textsc{Unique} and 29--137 for standard MPC relative to RTI.
+Thus, \textsc{Unique} requires substantially less additional time for full convergence than the long-horizon standard MPC configurations.